-- Minimum percentage: 75% of the total eligible costs of the action (see also Section 2.1.4). - Maximum percentage: 90% of the total eligible costs of the action (see also Section 2.1.4).
+• Minimum percentage: 75% of the total eligible costs of the action (see also Section 2.1.4).

+Maximum percentage: 95% of the total eligible costs of the action (see also Section 2.1.4).

 The balance (i.e. the difference between the total cost of the action and the amount requested from the contracting authority) must be financed from sources other than ICMPD and the European Union.
+In-kind contributions are not eligible under this grant programme and they shall not be accepted as co-financing.